guidovezzoni/MVP/README.md

 * presenter is unaware of the view lifecycle, so most likely it should disappear with - say - a configuration change
 * Context should be confined in the view, but in some situation it's needed in the presenter or even in the model, so as a compromise their interfaces allow to set and retrieve the view context - checking that it's safe to use it will be left to the implementation
 * WeakReference to handle the View instance from the Presenter
+* same sample of Unit Test / Mock for Presenter will be available shortly in the sample app

 # Usage
 Add the JitPack repository in your root build.gradle at the end of repositories: